zeroc-ice/ice/csharp/BuildInstructionsLinuxMacOS.md

 # Building Ice for .NET on Linux and macOS

-This page describes how to build and install Ice for .NET from source code using .NET Core SDK.
+This page describes how to build Ice for .NET from source using the .NET Core SDK.
+As an alternative, you can download and install the [zeroc.ice.net][1] NuGet package.

+A source build of Ice for .NET on Linux or macOS produces:
+ - assemblies for [.NET Standard 2.0][2]

 ## Build Requirements

-### Operating Systems and Compilers
+Ice for .NET was extensively tested using the operating systems and compiler versions listed for our [supported platforms][3].

+In order to build Ice for .NET from source, you need the following:
-.NET Core 2.0 SDK
+ - the [.NET Core 2.0 SDK][4]

-## Compiling Ice for .NET with .NET Core sdk
+## Compiling Ice for .NET with .NET Core SDK

 Open a command prompt and change to the `csharp` subdirectory: